-If you or a loved one has been injured in an 18-wheeler or trailer-truck accident, contact Nix Law Group, PLLC, to schedule a free, confidential consultation.
+If you or a loved one has been injured in an 18-wheeler or trailer-truck accident, contact Maples, Nix & Diesselhorst Attorneys At Law to schedule a free, confidential consultation.
 Our lawyers fervently protect the rights of innocent victims who have been harmed by reckless truck drivers and negligent trucking companies.

 Like all motor vehicles, 18-wheeler trucks and tractor-trailer trucks are sophisticated pieces of machinery that require regular inspection and maintenance in order to function properly, safely, and in compliance with law.
 Before semi-trucks even hit the road, the trucks and trailers are required to be carefully inspected and examined to ensure proper functionality of all aspects of the vehicle and to ensure that the truck is not a safety risk to other drivers.